kaby76/AntlrVSIX/README.md

 replace, command completion, reformat, and go to visitor/listener.

-Instead of providing mostly useless railroad diagrams and ATN graphs, my goal for this extension is to provide useful features for writing and maintaining grammars:
+Instead of providing mostly useless railroad diagrams and ATN graphs, this extension provide features useful for writing and maintaining grammars:

-* conversion of non-Antlr grammars to/from Antlr;
 * refactoring grammars in order to make them cleaner, more readable, and more efficient.

 The source code for the extension is open source, free of charge, and free of ads.
 For the latest developments on the extension,